evidence-dev/evidence/sites/docs/pages/reference/themes/index.md

 # Theme

-The theme configuration defines the colors used by your application for everything on the page including the background, text, inputs, and charts.
+The theme configuration defines the colors used by your app.

 The theme consists of 3 elements that define colors for different purposes: